 Kat Bawden (b.
-Chicago, IL, 1986) is photographer and multidisciplinary artist based in Los Angeles whose work explores the duality of our internal and external lives.
+Chicago, IL, 1986) is a photographer and visual artist based in Los Angeles whose work explores the duality of our internal and external lives.
 Kat works with photographs, self-portraiture, text, and installation to illuminate and question the lines between propriety and transgression, deviance and normalcy.

 Selected Clients & Publications

 Editorial: Airbnb, Detour, Finch & Partners, Real Good Nutrition, Prince Street Podcast by Dean & DeLuca, University of North Carolina at Chapel Hill, University of North Carolina Gillings School of Global Public Health

 Nonprofit: Advocates for Youth, Benevolence Farm, Community Clinic Association of Los Angeles County, The Institute for High Quality Care, North Carolina AIDS Action Network, North Carolina Harm Reduction Coalition, Open Society Foundations, ShareWell, Street Symphony, YouTHink & the Zimmer Children's Museum